SEC Charges Laidlaw and Its CEO for Securities Violations

 “Registration violations are often at the core of microcap fraud and we will vigorously pursue these violations wherever we find them.” said Andrew M. Calamari, Director of the SEC’s New York Regional Office.

-The SEC’s complaint accuses Bartoszek of selling more than 100 million shares of Laidlaw common stock from December 2009 to June 2011, and profiting personally in the amount of more than $318,000.
+The SEC’s charges accuses Bartoszek of selling more than 100 million shares of Laidlaw common stock from December 2009 to June 2011, and profiting personally in the amount of more than $318,000.
 During the time he made these sales, Bartoszek was in possession of material, non-public information about Laidlaw’s poor financial condition, the illegal sale of more 80 percent of Laidlaw’s stock, and adverse developments involving Laidlaw’s business prospects.
 As a result of the volume of Bartoszek’s sales and the lack of current, publicly available information about the company, these sales also violated the registration requirements of the federal securities laws.

-The SEC further alleges that Laidlaw and Bartoszek made subsequent false statements about the ownership of Laidlaw shares in SEC filings to register certain common stock following the trading suspension.
+The SEC charges include that Laidlaw and Bartoszek made subsequent false statements about the ownership of Laidlaw shares in SEC filings to register certain common stock following the trading suspension.
 Laidlaw and Bartoszek misled investors to believe that the purchasers of the two billion unregistered shares had acquired them to hold as an investment in the company.
 The filings falsely represented that these purchasers were the current “beneficial owners” of more than 80 percent of Laidlaw’s common stock, an assertion that only could have been true if the purchasers had not sold any of that stock.
 In fact, as Laidlaw and Bartoszek knew, the purchasers had long ago dumped all of their holdings.

 The SEC’s complaint charges Laidlaw and Bartoszek with violations of Sections 5(a) and 5(c) of the Securities Act of 1933 and Section 10(b) of the Securities Exchange Act of 1934.
 The complaint also charges Bartoszek with violations of Section 17(a) of the Securities Act and secondary liability under Sections 20(a) and 20(e) of the Exchange Act for Laidlaw’s violation of Section 10(b) of the Exchange Act and Rule 10b-5.
 The SEC seeks disgorgement plus prejudgment interest, financial penalties, and injunctive relief, and is seeking penny stock and officer and director bars against Bartoszek.